Khmerxbxboi/MM621/Blog.md

 Oct  09 2025
 We learn what we learn more understand of p5.js shoutcut !

 let bubbles = [];
 https://editor.p5js.org/Khmerxbxboi/sketches/cnCNS-PH0

 Oct  14 2025
+D3.js = amazing what is this ?
+API learning
+we working on understanding our new Project #2